elliot-mb/svg2dft/README.md

 ### Motivation

-I was motivated to make this project as when I first saw this kind of visualisation.
-I was shocked as to how elegant the maths was behind such a seemingly complex task.
+I was motivated to make this project from the moment I first saw this kind of visualisation; I was shocked as to how elegant the maths was behind such a seemingly complex task.
 Lining up and scaling hundreds and hundreds of little vectors rotating at a constant speed all being done by a single expression/a few lines of code really astounded me.

 For the longest time I had wanted to reproduce what I saw, and was finally motivated to do so when my course covered Fourier Transforms.
 Finally, I had an excuse!